8666/arduino-mqtt-geiger-counter/README.md

 **Processing data**

+The kit is providing pulses that should be counted

+The formula is:
+Radiation[uSv/h] = CPM * index

+CPM is the pulses per minute value and index is spceific constant for each tube For J305β index is 0.00812037

-MQTT data are processed with Node-Red.
+MQTT data can be processed with Node-Red.
 I calculate hourly average and check if there is some probelm with the measurments (no new data avaialble)

 TBD Post Node-Red flow..